dancepartyonline/patcher/README.md

 - [X] Just Dance 2017
 - [X] Just Dance 2018

-JustDance version after 2018 don't have the World Dance Floor so it's not possible to add that feature.
+Just Dance 2019 and 2020 don't have World Dance Floor.

 If you need further help, you can join our [Discord server.](https://discord.gg/msKfjrqfCm)
 ----